|

 Blade:

-flattened or spoon-shaped end of oar or scull; often used as
+flattened or spoon-shaped end of oar or scull; often used as term for oar

 Bow: